kimai/kimai/var/docs/invoices.md

   - hide the default templates
   - add additional template source directories
   - see below in `Configure search path` to find out how
-- After you created a new or updated an existing template, you might have to clear the cache to see th results
+- After you created a new or updated an existing template, you might have to clear the cache with `bin/console cache:clear` to see the results

 ### Twig templates